bintracker/bintracker/docs/setup.md

 Building on MacOS and BSD shouldn't be too hard.
 The main complication you may run into is that the Makefile currently uses a few bash/GNUmake specific features.
 Also, the latest MacOS versions apparently do not ship Tcl/Tk anymore, so you will need to install that first.

-If you succeed at building Bintracker on a non-Linux platform, please please let us know how you did it, either by opening a [Github Issue](https://github.com/bintracker/bintracker/issues) or by [sending a message](https://bintracker.org/contact/).
+If you succeed at building Bintracker on a non-Linux platform, please let us know how you did it, either by opening a [Github Issue](https://github.com/bintracker/bintracker/issues) or by [sending a message](https://bintracker.org/contact/).